javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 2. or `<td>`, `<th>`, `<table>`,
 2. or `<body>`.

 In most practical cases we can use `offsetParent` to get the nearest CSS-positioned ancestor.
-And `offsetLeft/offsetTop` provide x/y coordinates relative to it's upper-left corner.
+And `offsetLeft/offsetTop` provide x/y coordinates relative to its upper-left corner.

 In the example below the inner `<div>` has `<main>` as `offsetParent` and `offsetLeft/offsetTop` shifts from its upper-left corner (`180`):